-Serbia: Power utility company EPS wants to be a strong player in the region of SEE6.
-May 2014. / News Serbia Energy
+Serbia: Power utility company EPS wants to be a strong player in the region of SEE, News Serbia Energy

 By July 1st, EPS should open up the market for small customers, as it has been already done in the medium and high voltage.
 The company’s goal is to become an important factor in the production of electricity in the Balkans.
 From 2002 to 2012, EPS produced 372 billion kilowatt-hours of electricity.
 If the company was selling the electricity in the former Yugoslavia, it would have achieved revenue of more than five billion euros – said Aca Markovic, Chairman of the Supervisory Board of the Electric Power Industry.